-A Resident Assistant (RA) is a current student who lives on your residence hall floor.
+A Resident Assistant (RA) is a current student who lives in your residence hall, usually on your floor or an adjacent floor.
 He or she helps you adjust to campus life and plans programs to bring your floormates together and build the community at large.
 They are trained in working with students, and offer you the resources needed to be successful in all facets of living at the College.
 Need someone to talk to?
 They are there for you 24/7.

 What is there to do in the Fenway area of Boston?